 - A Federal School Code (also known as a Title IV Institution Code) is needed to complete the FAFSA.
 The University of Iowa Federal School Code is 001892.

 You will need to use your FSA ID (a user name and password) when completing the FAFSA on the web.
-The parent and student will each need their own FSA ID.
+Both you and your parent will each need their own FSA ID.
 The FSA ID serves as an identifier to let you access your personal information in various U.S. Department of Education systems.
-You can create an FSA ID when you log into the fafsa.gov website or you can create an FSA ID on the Federal Student Aid website.
+You can create a FSA ID when you log into the fafsa.gov website.

 The Office of Student Financial Aid will receive the results from your on-line FAFSA one to two weeks after you submit it.

 If you are unable to complete the FAFSA on the web, you can either